Tag Archives: artistic expression

 Since the day I understood that taking photos is not something only American tourists in Germany do, but that it can, in fact, be an artistic expression, I have been able to appreciate a good photo.

-The latest photographer whom I added to my list of people to learn from, is Trey Ratcliff.
+The latest photographer whom I added to my list of people to learn from is Trey Ratcliff.
 He is a master of High-Dynamic-Range (HDR) photography.
-But one of the first thing he did for me was keeping me from finally buying a DSLR camera.
-Just when I was about ready I read his posts about mirror-less exchangeable lens cameras, and now I don’t know if I should wait a bit until the field of those cameras gets a bit bigger.
+But one of the first things he did for me was keep me from finally buying a DSLR camera.
+Just when I was about ready to take the plunge, I read his posts about mirrorless interchangeable lens cameras, and now I don’t know if I should wait a bit until the field of those cameras gets a bit bigger.
 But I have to admit, right now the brand-new Rebel t4i is a bit tempting.

 So, yes, his photos impressed me, but today they climbed another step on my appreciation- ladder when I watched them in form of a slide show with music by Hans Zimmer – somebody I never heard of before but who is apparently one of the big guys in the music business having done things like the sound track of the Lion King.